simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 commodity       1 000 000.9455
 ```

-### Amount display format
+### Amount display style

 For each commodity, hledger chooses a consistent format to use when
 displaying amounts.
 (Except [price amounts](#prices), which are always
 displayed as written).
-The display format is chosen as follows:
+The display style is chosen as follows:

 - If there is a [commodity directive](#declaring-commodities) for the commodity,
   that format is used (see examples above).